NazrinUFO/VrcLovenseConnect/README.md

 limit: Only for debugging.
 The number of received messages to skip for better performances.
 Default is 10.

+commandAll: Allows all commands to be activated just by the Avatar Parameter for vibration, or with separate parameters.

+vibrateParameter: The Avatar Parameter to synchronize with for vibration commands.

+pumpParameter: The Avatar Parameter to synchronize with for pumping/linear commands (unused if commandAll = false).

-parameter: The Avatar Parameter to synchronize with.
+rotateParameter: The Avatar Parameter to synchronize with for rotation commands (unused if commandAll = false).

-## What's Next?
-I will implement more Lovense and Buttplug.io features in the future than just vibrations, with options to control several at a time or one by Contact Receiver for example.

 ## Documentation
 VRChat OSC: https://docs.vrchat.com/docs/osc-overview